California Consumer Privacy Act (CCPA) Request

 Sharing Personal Information

-We may disclose your personal information to a third party for a business purpose.
-When we disclose personal information for a business purpose, we enter a contract that describes the purpose and requires the recipient to keep both that personal information confidential and not use it for any purpose except in performing the contract.
+We may disclose your personal information to a third party for a business or commercial purpose.
+When we disclose personal information for a business or commercial purpose, we enter into a contract that describes the purpose and requires the recipient to keep both that personal information confidential and not use it for any purpose except in performing the contract.

-In the preceding twelve (12) months, we may have disclosed the categories of personal information for a business purpose to our affiliates, third party service providers, and third parties to whom you authorize us to disclose your personal information in connection with products or services we provide to you.
+In the preceding twelve (12) months, we may have disclosed the categories of personal information for a business or commercial purpose to our affiliates, third party service providers, internet service providers, government entities, or third parties to whom you authorize us to disclose your personal information in connection with products or services we provide to you.

 In the preceding twelve (12) months, we have not sold any of your personal information.